Krelborn/KILabel/README.md

 1. Download the latest source.
 2. Add the files KILabel.m and KILabel.h to your project.
 3. Either:-
     * Design your user interface as you would normally.
 In Interface Builder set the custom class for any UILabel you want to replace to KILabel.
-The label should honour all IB settings.
+The label should honor all IB settings.
 OR
     * Create KILabel objects in code.

 As Podspec is also provided so KILabel can be used by added the following line to your project's Podfile.

 <pre>pod 'KILabel', '1.0.0'</pre>

 You can also use KILabel with Swift.
-Just include compile the files in your XCode project in the usual way but add the following line to your Objective-C Bridging Header.
+Just compile the files into your XCode project in the usual way but add the following line to your Objective-C Bridging Header.

 ``` objective-c
 #import "KILabel.h"